 Two-Handed Castling Incident

-Two handed castling incident occured in a match of FIDE Chess World Cup 2015 played between GM Ian Nepomniachtchi and GM Hikaru Nakamura.
-In this game GM Hikaru Nakamura castled on the fifth move with two hands.
+A two-handed castling incident occurred in a match of FIDE Chess World Cup 2015 played between GM Ian Nepomniachtchi and GM Hikaru Nakamura.
+In this game, GM Hikaru Nakamura castled on the fifth move with two hands.

 While he made this mistake GM Ian Nepomniachtchi didn’t notice it and continued to play the game.
 In fact, the arbiters during that time overlooked this illegal move.

-Eventually the game was won by GM Hikaru Nakamura.
-After game ended GM Ian Nepomniachtchi started tweeting about this thing.
-Moreover he also complained to FIDE regarding this issue giving the reference of the FIDE article 4.1.
+Eventually, the game was won by GM Hikaru Nakamura.
+After the game ended GM Ian Nepomniachtchi started tweeting about this thing.
+Moreover, he also complained to FIDE regarding this issue giving reference to FIDE article 4.1.

-But in return FIDE rejected the plea of GM Ian Nepomniachtchi referring to the article 4.8.
-As per this article a player loses a right to claim for the opponent’s violation of article 4 (from article 4.1 to article 4.7) once that player touches a piece with the intention of moving or capturing.
+But in return FIDE rejected the plea of GM Ian Nepomniachtchi referring to article 4.8.
+As per this article, a player loses a right to claim for the opponent’s violation of article 4 (from article 4.1 to article 4.7) once that player touches a piece with the intention of moving or capturing.

-So in the result was with GM Hikaru Nakamura.
+So the result was with GM Hikaru Nakamura.
 However, the FIDE committee warned him to follow standard touch move rules.
 They also told GM Ian Nepomniachtchi to make such claims right after stopping the clock (before touching his pieces) and informing the arbiter instead of doing that after the game ends.

 So now after reading all these you might be thinking then what is the correct procedure to castle.
 Right?
 So let’s talk about it as well.

 What Is The Correct Procedure For Castling?

-The correct procedure to do castling is first touch the king and move it two squares on the side you wish.
+The correct procedure to do castling its first to touch the king and move it two squares on the side you wish.
 After that touch the rook with the same hand and place it just beside the king and then press the clock with same hand.

 You can either do a short castle (kingside castling) or a long castle (queenside castling).
 You can read about kingside and queenside castling here.

 You also need to take care of certain points before you do castling.